Driver guilty on all counts in Scout's death

 "The evidence was conflicting, inaccurate and misleading," Politi said Monday.

-The defense attorney contends the Scouts were poorly supervised by adults on the hike — at least one boy testified to wearing earbuds and listening to music, a violation of Boy Scout regulations.
+The defense attorney contended the Scouts were poorly supervised by adults on the hike — at least one boy testified to wearing earbuds and listening to music, a violation of Boy Scout regulations.

 Politi has argued that the boys wandered onto the roadway, potentially as they crossed a parked Jeep and near an area of the roadway that was lacking a white fog line, where they were struck by Murphy's SUV.